yanailab/knn-smoothing/README.md

 Version 2 is a major improvement over our original algorithm, and performs much better whenever the data contains cell populations with very similar expression profiles.
 Version 2 completely replaces the original version.
 It takes two parameters (`k` and `d`). `k` is the number of neighbors to use for smoothing (same as in the original version), and `d` is the number of principal components used for determining the nearest neighbors in each smoothing step.
 For most applications, the default value of `d=10` works well.
 See our [preprint](https://www.biorxiv.org/content/early/2018/04/09/217737) for a discussion of how to choose `k` and `d`.

+### Overview of the different implementations (Python/R/Matlab)

+Of the three implementations provided here, the Python implementation is the most thoroughly tested and the fastest.
+However, all implementations run reasonably fast - typically on the order of seconds or minutes for datasets containing < 5,000 cells.
+For larger datasets, we recommend using the Python implementation.
+The Python implementation also provides a command-line interface (see below), which makes it easy to use for non-Python users.

+We strive to ensure the correctness of all implementations and to make them all as consistent as possible.
+However, due to differences in terms of how the randomized PCA is implemented in each language, there are currently small differences in the exact results produced by each implementation.
+We appreciate any reports of inconsistencies or suggestions for improvements.

 ### Running kNN-smoothing from the command-line

 Follow these instructions to run the Python implementation of kNN-smoothing from the command-line.
 This is the recommend method to run kNN-smoothing if you don't usually do your data analysis in Python, or if you prefer to work on the command-line.